-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development Harris dawn COMMUNICATION SKILLS Verbal and Non- Verbal LANGUAGE Understand time concepts such as "early in the morning", "next month", "next year", "once upon a time", etc. Understand spatial concepts such as "in front of ", "behind", "far", "near", "over", "under", etc. Follow three step commands.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development COMMUNICATION SKILLS Verbal and Non- Verbal Understand time concepts such as "early in the morning", "next month", "next year", "once upon a time", etc. Understand spatial concepts such as "in front of ", "behind", "far", "near", "over", "under", etc. Follow three step commands.
 Modify language according to audience.
 Demonstrate understanding that stories have a beginning, middle and end.
 Demonstrate knowledge that books are read from left to right, top to bottom (according to western orientation).
 Help children to segment spo- ken words into individual sounds and blend the sounds into whole words.
-A deg broads SKILLS Receptive, Expressive and Creative EMERGENT LITERACY AND ORACY Use compound sentences combined by and, but, or, so, because.
+LANGUAGE SKILLS Receptive, Expressive and Creative EMERGENT Use compound sentences combined by and, but, or, so, because.

-Communication
+- Teachers speech is mostly oneway - more often spent in telling children what to do than facilitating back-and-forth exchanges; emphasis is placed on having a quiet classroom. - Use of the chalk board, workbooks and worksheets is predominant. - Classroom activities are developed only for mainstream cultural groups or whose first language is English. - Children are discouraged from using their native languages when necessary for communication; children are corrected when they use their own dialects. - Isolate ESL (English as Second Language) children from other children in order to give them special help in learning English.

-SIGNALS OF INAPPROPRIATE PRACTICES INVOLVING PARENTS AND COMMUNITY USEFUL SUPPORTS AND RESOURCES Teachers speech is mostly one-way - more often spent in telling children what to do than facilitating back-and-forth exchanges; emphasis is placed on having a quiet classroom.
-Use of the chalk board, workbooks and worksheets is predominant.
-Classroom activities are developed only for mainstream cultural groups or whose first language is English.
-Children are discouraged from using their native languages when necessary for communication; children are corrected when they use their own dialects.
-Isolate ESL (English as Second Language) children from other children in order to give them special help in learning English.
-Plan a family literacy night using a "big book", flannel board or puppets to demonstrate how to help children to learn in fun ways.
-Share with parents the topics/ themes/areas being studied in class by the children.
-Make suggestions of the storybooks and activities that can reinforce or encourage the children's knowl- edge and interest.
-Invite parents and community members into the class/school as presenters and resource persons.
-Share with parents (at parent teacher conference night perhaps), the kinds of materials provided to promote reading readiness with their children, show the usefulness of each and indi- cate how additional ones can be created.
-Create a print-rich environment.
-Make use of children's effort/work, calendar pictures, advertisements, magazines, stickers, signs, posters, newspapers, etc. Teachers can pool resources and work in a shared, team-teaching method.
-Lesson planning can be done in groups, creative and imaginative ideas can be exchanged.
-Charts, posters and other effective audio visual aids can be prepared jointly and shared by all.
-Teachers can keep up-to-date with currently produced audio-visual materi- als and software as well as more recent publications of children's books and literature. <image/>
+- Plan a family literacy night using a "big book", flannel board or puppets to demonstrate how to help children to learn in fun ways. - Share with parents the topics/ themes/areas being studied in class by the children.
+Make suggestions of the storybooks and activities that can reinforce or encourage the children's knowledge and interest. - Invite parents and community members into the class/school as presenters and resource persons. - Share with parents (at parent teacher conference night perhaps), the kinds of materials provided to promote reading readiness with their children, show the usefulness of each and indicate how additional ones can be created.

-Difective Communication
+- Create a print-rich environment.
+Make use of children's effort/work, calendar pictures, advertisements, magazines, stickers, signs, posters, newspapers, etc. - Teachers can pool resources and work in a shared, team-teaching method. - Lesson planning can be done in groups, creative and imaginative ideas can be exchanged. - Charts, posters and other effective audio visual aids can be prepared jointly and shared by all. - Teachers can keep up-to-date with currently produced audio-visual materials and software as well as more recent publications of children's books and literature.